matthew-spire/android-kotlin-shoe-store-inventory-app/README.md

 # The Shoe Store

+**Note: I used the starter provided by SudKul found [here](https://github.com/udacity/nd940-android-kotlin-course1-starter) and updated as necessary.**

 This project will consist of five screens.
 You do not have to create a shoe store, you can use any other item (e.g., a book store), as long as you create the following screens:

 1. Login screen - This screen will be comprised of "Email" and "Password" fields and labels, as well as "Create" and "Login" buttons.
 Redirects to the Welcome (onboarding) screen.